twnzl/nanium/README.md

 ### implement a request interceptor for provider site

-ng init will create an example interceptor 'main.interceptor.ts', you can use it as a template for a serverside request interceptor.
-For an authentication interceptor e.g. check the user and password (or whatever) in the request and add the user entity from the database to the executionContext, so the executor or later interceptors will have access to the whole user information.
+"nanium init" will create an example interceptor 'main.interceptor.ts', which you can use as a template for a server-side request interceptor.
+For an authentication interceptor e.g. check the user and password (as the case may be) in the request and add the user entity from the database to the executionContext, so the executor or later interceptors will have access to all user information.
 If the credentials are not right, throw an error.

 ```ts
 import { ServiceRequestInterceptor } from 'nanium/interfaces/serviceRequestInterceptor';